CogComp/lbjava/lbjava/doc/20NEWSGROUP.md

-take advantage of that functionality; it won't be necessary to override `reset()` or `close()`. `NewsgroupParser` takes as input a file containing the names of other files, assuming that each of those files represents a single newgroup post.
+take advantage of that functionality; it won't be necessary to override `reset()` or `close()`. `NewsgroupParser` takes as input a file containing the names of other files, assuming that each of those files represents a single newsgroup post.
 For brevity, we have hidden in `Post`'s constructor the code that actually does the work of filling the fields of a `Post` object.